MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/11-meeting-templates-sensitivity-labels-policies.md

 |Who can record|No setting||||

-Templates can enforce settings

-The following label settings are always controlled by the sensitivity label if used:

-The following label settings can left unconfigured and controlled by a template or the meeting organizer:
-- Lobby restrictions
--

 ## Sensitivity label settings take precedence

-Whenever a sensitivity label is used, the settings configured in the label take precedence over any template or meeting organizer setting.
+Whenever a sensitivity label is used, the settings configured in the label take precedence over any template or meeting organizer settings.

 While lobby restrictions can be disabled in the label - allowing either a template or the meeting organizer to control them - the remaining label settings always enforce a condition and override any template or meeting organizer settings.
 These settings are: